geoschem/geos-chem-shared-docs/doc/geoschem-config.rst

      # ... following sub-sections omitted ...

-The :command:`aerosols:sulfate` section contains settings for stratopsheric aerosols.
+The :command:`aerosols:stratosphere` section contains settings for stratopsheric aerosols.
 This section only applies to :option:`fullchem` simulations.